dreger/audaciousfox.net/content/linked/path-discontinued.md

 Anyhow — adieu, Path.
 You were the social network we needed but never deserved.

-[^1]: Today, the only small (social) networks I find solace in — and enjoy, frankly — are iMessage groups and [iCloud Shared Albums].
+[^1]: Today, the only small (social) networks I find solace in—and enjoy, frankly—are iMessage groups and [iCloud Shared Albums].

 [icloud shared albums]: https://support.apple.com/kb/ph12068?locale=en_US
 [a better path]: {{< ref "/linked/a-better-path" >}}